Probate Q&A Series

 1. Detailed Answer

-When someone dies owning property in more than one state, North Carolina law requires a separate ancillary estate for assets located outside North Carolina.
+When someone dies owning property in more than one state, North Carolina law classifies property located outside North Carolina separately, but the need for an ancillary estate depends on the law and requirements of the state where the property is located.
 This rule ensures clear title transfer and legal authority over those out-of-state assets.

 Classification of the Estate.
 Under North Carolina law, the personal representative must divide the deceased’s property into three classes: